kaloprojects/KALO-ESP32-Voice-Assistant/README.md

 # Features
 Explore the demo use case examples (1-6) in main sketch, summary:
+- Recording and playing audio are working offline, online connection needed for STT, TTS and streaming services
 - Recording Voice Audio with variable length (recording as long a button is pressed), storing as .wav file (with 44 byte header) on SD card
 - Replay your recorded audio (using Schreibfaul1 <audio.h> library)
 - Playing Audio streams (e.g. playing music via radio streams with Schreibfaul1 <audio.h> library)